-- 1. Select the Notes tab. - 2.
-Enter the note in the upper section. - 3.
-Click the Add Note button.
+- 1. Select the Notes tab. - Enter the note in the upper section. - Click the Add Note button.
 The note is saved in the lower section of the tab. - 4.
 Click the Save Asset button to save the note.

-After a note has been added and saved, you can edit it by clicking the Edit Note button.
+After a note has been added and saved, you cannot edit or delete it.